bdqnghi/bdqnghi.github.io/index.md

 I'm a third-year Ph.D.
 Candidate in Computer Science at <a href="https://sis.smu.edu.sg/programmes/PhD/overview" target="_blank">School of Information Systems (SIS), Singapore Management University (SMU)</a>.
 I recieved the SMU full scholarship and started my Ph.D at August, 2016.
 At SIS, I'm fortunate to be advised by <a href="http://www.mysmu.edu/faculty/lxjiang/" target="_blank">Associate Prof. Lingxiao Jiang</a>.
 I'm also working closely with <a href="http://www.open.ac.uk/people/yy66" target="_blank">Prof.Yijun Yu</a> from <a href="http://mcs.open.ac.uk/yy66/index.php" target="_blank">The Open University, UK</a>.
 ## Research Interests

-My interests lie at the intersection of Software Mining, Natural Language Processing, and Machine Learning.
-Concretely, I am interested in the application of Artificial Intelligence (AI) to solve challenging problems for software systems.
+I am interested in the application of Artificial Intelligence (AI) to solve challenging problems for software systems.
+My primary focus of research is to analyze source code data from software programs to better understand its behaviors, and propose the Machine Learning model to mine knowledge from existing software artifacts as a stage forward to reduce software maintenance cost; and help to developer to understand the source code better

-Concretely, I'm focusing on answering the two fundamental questions:
+Concretely, in my Ph.D.
+Thesis, I'm focusing on answering the two fundamental questions:
 - **How to build good representation learning models for source code?**
 Recently, many works proposed to use Deep Learning to solve a wide range of software engineering tasks.
 But, Deep Learning alone is not enough to learn the rich structural and semantic features that hide inside the code.
 As such, my goal is to combine Deep Learning and Program Analysis to leverage the best of both that can lift up the performance of a specific software engineering task.
 - **How can we properly interpret the Deep Learning models that are used for source code modeling?**